bytebase/cli/README.md

-# cli
+# bb - the CLI to interact with your Bytebase instance

-bb: the CLI to interact with your Bytebase deployment
+`bb` is the CLI to use [Bytebase API](https://api.bytebase.com/) to interact with your Bytebase instance.